Intent to Register Questions

 What if I receive less than 60% in an elective course?

 For any of our programs, you need only pass your elective courses.
-A pass is a grade of 50% or higher.
+A pass is a grade of 50%.

 Back to top